Star Trek: Section 31: Filming

 Filming began at Pinewood Toronto Studios in Toronto, Canada, on January 29, 2024, under the working title Dovercourt.
 Pinewood Toronto Studios is where Discovery was produced, and sets from that series were repurposed for the film.
 Filming for Section 31 took place concurrently with production on the third season of Strange New Worlds at nearby CBS Stages Canada, and the two productions shared use of visual effects company Pixomondo's Toronto video wall stage for virtual production.
+Rohl said the combination of practical sets and the video wall meant she rarely had to perform opposite a bare backdrop, joking that the approach meant "it wasn't a lot of quietly acting opposite a tennis ball".
 Glen Keenan returned from Discovery and Strange New Worlds as cinematographer for the film.

 Osunsanmi said he pushed the crew harder than he would when directing an episode of a television series because the whole project was over within a few months rather than the extended "marathon" schedule of a season of television.
 He said "we got to push everything to the extreme... emotion, performances, action, you name it".
 Osunsanmi was also able to breakdown the entire script and map out how he wanted to "tie everything together by the end".
 He chose to reconsider his creative and visual approach so it would be "new and fresh" rather than approaching the film in the same way that he had episodes of Discovery.
 He noted that Kurtzman wanted each Star Trek project to have its own "flavor".
+Ahead of filming, Osunsanmi had the cast study films including the Mission: Impossible series and Crimson Tide (1995) as reference material, and the cast worked extensively with stunt coordinator Chris McGuire to choreograph the film's action sequences before production began.
 Production on Section 31 was expected to take six weeks, ending on March 13; Kazinsky announced the end of filming on March 21.